telerik/kendo-ui-core/docs/web/window/how-to/display-loading-overlay.md

 ---
-title: Display loading overlay over the Window
+title: Display Loading Indicator over Window
-page_title: Display loading overlay over the Window
+page_title: Display Loading Indicator over Window | Kendo UI Window Widget
-description: Display loading overlay over the Window
+description: "Learn how to display a Kendo-UI-style loading indicator over the content area of the Kendo UI Window."
+slug: howto_displayloadingindicator_overwindow_window
 ---

-# Display a loading overlay over the Window content
+# Display Loading Indicator over Window

 The example below demonstrates how to display a [Kendo-UI-style loading indicator](/api/javascript/ui/ui#methods-progress) over the Window content area while (or before) a remote request is made.

-The loading overlay must be displayed over the Window widget [**element**](/framework/widgets/wrapper-element) or some of its ancestors.
-This will ensure that the overlay will be removed automatically when the new content is loaded and rendered.
+The loading overlay must be displayed over the Window [widget `element`](/framework/widgets/wrapper-element) or some of its ancestors.
+This ensures that the overlay is removed automatically when the new content is loaded and rendered.

-#### Example:
+###### Example

 ```html
     <div id="example">